 If a person in one of the excluded groups set out by the law dies in a way that means they could donate, and they haven’t already recorded a donation decision, then their closest family member will be asked whether they wish to authorise donation.

-The new system will come into effect in Scotland on 26 March 2021.
+The new system came into effect in Scotland on 26 March 2021.

 There is no deadline to record your donation decision on the NHS Organ Donor Register.
-You can record your decision before or after the law change and you can change your mind at any time.
+You can record your decision or change your mind at any time.